 Under Texas laws, a hospital lien may only apply to the first 100 days of hospitalization.
 Additionally, the lien only pertains to charges that do not “exceed a reasonable and regular rate for these services.”
 Your attorney can review the costs and assess whether the hospital violated these guidelines.

 When you work with a skilled personal injury lawyer, you can trust that they will advocate aggressively on your behalf.
 Their goal is to secure the compensation you need to support your recovery and get your life back on track.
 They will negotiate with the provider and other involved parties to obtain a favorable outcome.

-If you need help filing a personal injury claim in the Houston area, contact DeHoyos Law Firm, PLLC, today at (832) 745-4878 to speak with a trusted and caring attorney.
+If you need help filing a personal injury claim in the Houston area, contact DeHoyos Accident Attorneys, PLLC, today at (832) 745-4878 to speak with a trusted and caring attorney.